 Nevue launched Whisperings: Solo Piano Radio on August 1st, 2003 as a vehicle for promoting his own particular flavor of piano music.
 In the beginning, he invited a few of his pianist friends to join him on the broadcast.
 He then sought out other like-minded pianists on sites like CD Baby.
 Before long, Nevue stopped looking because CD submissions for his Whisperings radio broadcast were pouring in from all over the world.

-Now, after more than a decade "on the air," Whisperings: Solo Piano Radio is home to over 280 talented piano artists and broadcasts to nearly a million piano music fans from all over the world every month.
+Now, after fifteen years "on the air," Whisperings: Solo Piano Radio is home to over 340 talented piano artists and broadcasts to tens of thousands of piano music fans from all over the world every day.

 "I always believed the market for solo piano music had never been fully realized," Nevue says.
 "The thing about piano music is, almost everyone appreciates it, regardless of age or culture.
 Everyone loves a good melody, and no instrument inspires quite as much emotion as the piano does when played with skill and grace."